AN8991/oev-feed/implementation-spec.md

 - Established the new directory structure according to Hexagonal Architecture
 - Set up TypeScript configuration for strict type checking and path aliases (see @domain, @adapters, etc.)
-- Barrel files created for simplified imports
+- All imports now use direct path aliases (e.g., `@domain/*`, `@adapters/*`).
+Barrel files have been removed to improve optimization and clarity, in line with project standards.

 ### 2.2 Domain Layer